ShrutiKamble02/Binance-Futures-Trading-Bot/README.md

 - python-dotenv
 - argparse
 - logging

----
+- Git & GitHub

 ## Notes

-This project is configured for Binance Futures Testnet/Demo Trading.
-Valid API credentials with appropriate permissions are required to place live test orders.
+This project is designed for the Binance Futures Testnet.
+A valid Testnet API Key and Secret are required to execute authenticated API requests.

----
+## License

+This project was developed as part of an internship assessment and is intended for educational purposes.

 ## Author